A Tour of Federal Hill

 Things To Do in Federal Hill

 Must-sees in Federal Hill include the American Visionary Art Museum and the Baltimore Museum of Industry.
 Federal Hill is also located right next to Locust Point, where Fort McHenry calls to history buffs.
-Art aficionados will appreciate the number of independent art galleries in this neighborhood, including School 33 Art Center and Tradestone Gallery.
+Art aficionados will appreciate the number of independent art galleries in this neighborhood, including The Pink Art Gallery and School 33 Art Center.

 Federal Hill Restaurants